aollivierre/docs/Intune/LAPS/ComparingMethodsToCreateLocalAccount.md

 -   **Manual vs. Automated:** The 2020 approach is manual, requiring specific configuration for each account, while the 2024 approach automates account creation and password management.
 -   **Flexibility:** The 2020 method allows for detailed customization of the account name and properties, whereas the 2024 approach focuses on automation and may use randomized account names.
--   **Availability:** The 2020 approach is suitable for all production environments, while the 2024 approach is limited to the Insider Canary Channel.
+-   **Availability:** The 2020 approach is suitable for all production environments, while the 2024 approach is limited to the Windows 11 Insider Canary Channel.